 On January 22, 1973, in a decision known as Roe v.
 Wade, the United States Supreme Court ruled that a woman had a constitutional right to abort her baby.
 The ruling effectively legalized abortion nationwide.
 The Court found that a right of privacy was “broad enough to encompass” a right to abortion.

-The case was titled Roe vs. Wade, named for the parties involved.
-Norma McCorvey was a woman who sought an abortion in Dallas County, Texas, but was it denied by Henry Wade, the district attorney at the time.
-In the court case, which traveled all the way from Dallas to the Supreme Court, Norma McCorvey was listed anonymously as Jane Roe; thus, the landmark battle became known as Roe vs. Wade.
+The case was titled Roe v.
+Wade after the parties involved.
+Norma McCorvey had sought an abortion in Dallas County, Texas, but was denied by Henry Wade, the district attorney at the time.
+In the ensuing court case, which traveled all the way to the U.S. Supreme Court, Norma McCorvey was listed anonymously as Jane Roe; thus, the landmark battle became known as Roe v.
+Wade.

 The Court ruled in favor of McCorvey and thus opened the door to legalized abortion nationwide.
 Roe v.
 Wade viewed pregnancy as divided into trimesters: in the first trimester, states were denied the right to ban or regulate abortion in any way.
 In the second trimester, states could enact some regulation, although abortions meant to protect maternal “health” had to be allowed.
 In the third trimester, a state could theoretically ban abortion, but laws had to allow for exceptions to preserve the life and “health” of the woman seeking the abortion.
 Issued on the same day, another case, Doe v.
 Bolton, defined health to mean “all factors” that affect the woman, including “physical, emotional, psychological, familial, and the woman’s age.”
 That definition effectively allowed all abortions for any reason.